maxin-nk/Project3-Reproduction-Code-for-the-Recommender-Algorithm/README.md

 A matrix decomposition algorithm that uses alternating training to obtain a set of user and item embeddings that approximates the original user-item matrix by means of an embedding dot product.

 # BPR
+It provides an optimization function.
+Instead of predicting the ratings of specific user and item pairs, it ranks the items consumed by users according to their preferences.

 # KNN